 Disposal Field Capacity and Expansion

-The consent holder must ensure the disposal field loading rate does not exceed the design infiltration or hydraulic loading rates specified in the approved design plans within condition xxx.
+The Consent Holder must ensure the disposal field loading rate does not exceed the design infiltration or hydraulic loading rates specified in the approved design plans within condition xxx.

-If the field monitoring indicates the loading rate is trending towards 80% or more of the design limit over a three-month period, the consent holder must commence planning for the disposal field expansion in conjunction with any necessary treatment upgrades.
+Prior to the final staging of the disposal field, if the field monitoring indicates the average loading rate reaches or exceeds a rolling three-month daily average of 80% or more of the design limit, the Consent Holder must investigate the source of the increase in flows.
+Should it be as a result of an increase in occupancy, planning for the disposal field expansion in conjunction with any necessary treatment upgrades should commence.

-Construction and commissioning of any required disposal field expansion must be completed within 12 months of the date on which the Council’s Compliance Manager receives written notification from the consent holder that the threshold has been (or is about to be) exceeded.
+Construction and commissioning of any required disposal field expansion must be completed within 12 months of the date on which the Council receives written notification from the Consent Holder that the threshold has been (or is about to be) exceeded.

 Upgrade Implementation and Certification

-Within one month of completing any upgrade within conditions 133 or 134, the consent holder must provide the Council’s Compliance Manager with:
+Within one month of completing any upgrade within conditions 179 and 180 the Consent Holder must provide the Council with:

-As-built drawings certified by a suitably qualified engineer,
+a) As-built drawings certified by a suitably qualified engineer,

-A commissioning report confirming the treatment plant and/or disposal field meets or exceeds the specified performance standards.
+b) A commissioning report confirming the treatment plant and/or disposal field meets or exceeds the specified performance standards.

 Review Condition